Shoulder Dystocia - Internal maneuvers

 Take care not to put too much traction on the head in.
 The head should also not be rocked from side to side.
 This may lead to irreversible injury to the brachial plexus of the baby and should be avoided in all births.

 Also take care not to apply fundal pressure in an attempt to resolve the shoulder dystocia, since this is associated with a high neonatal complication rate and could cause a uterine rupture.

 If the aforementioned techniques are unsuccessful, it is advised to call for additional help if available, since this is now a complicated delivery.
 Additional maneuvers to free the shoulders will need to be performed.

-In this film the internal maneuvers will be shown.
-For a detailed elaboration of this refer to the the course shoulder dystocia external maneuvers.
+In this film, the internal maneuvers will be shown.
+For a detailed elaboration of this refer to the course shoulder dystocia external maneuvers.